Monday, July 13, 2015

 During the 20 last kilometers, the Loire-Nieuport dive-bombers were escorted by a "Henschel fighter" (more likely a biplane Hs 123, a very maneuverable biplane assault bomber, and not a parasol Henschel 126, less agile and less armed).

-May be, it could have been more wise to curve the path chose more northerly, allowing to fly essentially over Allied territories, obviously unoccupied by the German troops, so the German armored division could had quite no time to prepare their AA guns…
+May be, it could have been more wise to curve the path (chosen more northerly), allowing to fly essentially over Allied territories, obviously unoccupied by the German troops, so the German armored division could had quite no time to prepare their AA guns…

 The French formation climbed to 1200 m, at only 10 km of the target.